AdamKyle/flare/resources/info/skill-information/section-2.md

 > ## ATTN!
 >
 > **can train** refers to if you can train this skill by fighting monsters.
-> if no, then it's a crafting skill that has to be utilized via the [crafting menu](/information/crafting) or [enchanting menu](/information/enchanting).
+> If no, then it's a crafting skill that has to be utilized via the [crafting menu](/information/crafting) or [enchanting menu](/information/enchanting).

 ## Skill Break Down